ruidosujeira/perf-linter/README.md

 ---

-Bring the discipline of a performance engineer to every review.
 Adopt Perf Fiscal to keep your codebase lean, predictable, and production-ready.

 ## Stay in the Loop